masjohncook/CREMEv2/README.md

-# CREMEv2: A toolchain of automatic dataset collection for machine learning in intrusion detection based on MITRE ATT&CK
+# CREMEv2: A framework of automatic dataset collection for machine learning in intrusion detection based on MITRE ATT&CK

 <!-- ABOUT THE PROJECT -->
 ## About The Project